The Academy's house

 The house today

 Seen from the outside, the house is as it was in 1887.
 The lounges and bedrooms downstairs have been converted into offices and meeting rooms.
-The Abel room on the ground floor, which was once the Astrup family's private lounge, is now a meeting room.
+The Abel room or the Library as it was called for many year son the ground floor, which was once the Astrup family's private lounge, is now a meeting room.
 The first floor serves as a venue for the Academy’s own events and can also be rented.
 An elevator was installed in the house in 2017, making the house universally accessible.
-The Lecture Hall was modernized in 2018 and was renamed The Kavli Hall after Fred Kavli.
+The Lecture Hall was modernized in 2018 and was renamed The Kavli Lecture Hall after Fred Kavli.
 The audiovisual equipment was purchased after a gift from the Bergesen Foundation.
 The neighbouring building, Stallen, is today used as offices for the administration.

 Center for Advanced Study